-VIII.23.9: Both Ge and Re explicitly identify the subj. of jujuṣuḥ in c as those seeking truth (voc. rtāyavaḥ), the human ritualists addressed in a.
-Although switch between 2^{nd} and 3^{rd} ps. even within a verse is not rare, I think the gods are the more likely subject, as they generally are to forms of \sqrt{jus} .
-This verse depicts the ritual model whereby Agni brings the gods to the ritual ground to receive oblations, with this location specified by námasas padé -- in contrast to vs. 6, where Agni conveys the oblations and praises to the gods (presumably in heaven), the other model of sacrificial interaction.
+VIII.23.9: Both Ge and Re explicitly identify the subj. of jujusuh in c as those seeking truth (voc. $rt\bar{a}yavah$), the human ritualists addressed in a.
+Although switch between 2nd and 3rd ps. (which this interpr. would require), even within a verse, is not rare, I think the gods are the more likely subject, as they generally are to forms of \sqrt{jus} .
+This verse depicts the ritual model whereby Agni brings the gods to the ritual ground to receive oblations, with this location specified by $n\acute{a}masas\ pad\acute{e}$ -- in contrast to vs. 6, where Agni conveys the oblations and praises to the gods (presumably in heaven), the other model of sacrificial interaction.